boucaron/3DMouse/README.md

 This is still in prototyping phase.... far away from a polished product by any means, nerd only.
  - Basic Rough Hardware [OK]
  - Firmware [OK]
- - Software for Customization [PENDING]
+ - Software for Control and Customization [Control OK, Customization PENDING]

 ## Overview
 Inspired by the great work made by https://github.com/FaqT0tum/Orbion_Space_Mouse